AlanDeSmet/TIS-100-Hackers-Guide/src/assembly.markdown

 Overall Node Behavior
 ---------------------

-Nodes are evaluted starting at the upper left, moving left to right, and advancing down one row and returning to the left edge upon reaching the end of a row.
-The behavior impacts using `ANY` as a destination.
+The behavior of using `ANY` as a _destination_ suggests that nodes are evaluted starting at the upper left, moving left to right, and advancing down one row and returning to the left edge upon reaching the end of a row.
+This behavior is not guaranteed and may change.

 Comments
 --------